 Oxygen is an accelerant.
-This means that like gasoline it causes things to burn hotter and faster than without it.
+This means that it is like gasoline.
+It causes things to burn hotter and faster than without it.
 As an Oxygen patient, you need to be aware of potential fire hazards in your home.

-- Tell visitors, "Oxygen is in use" - o Post "no smoking" signs to remind others not to smoke. - Never smoke in a home where oxygen is used. - Help Police & Fire identify you and your home as someone needing additional assistance in an emergency - Make your home a priority for evacuation assistance. - Remind you to keep oxygen away from heat sources, open flame(s), heat producing products, heating elements, heat vapors and sparking items.
+- Tell visitors, "Oxygen is in use". - Post "no smoking" signs to remind others not to smoke. - Never smoke in a home or locations where oxygen is used. - Help Police & Fire identify you and your home are someone needing additional assistance in an emergency.
+Check with local authorities to see if they have a list. - Make your home a priority for evacuation assistance. - Remember to keep oxygen away from heat sources, open flame(s), heat producing products, heating elements, heat vapors, and sparking items.

 Community Safety: Be aware of your public surroundings.
 Avoid public areas where there are active flames, sparks, heat sources, heat producing products, heating elements, heat vapors or other safety hazards in use.
-If you live in a multi-family building, be sure that your neighbors are aware you have oxygen.
-Discuss the need to them not to smoke while you are wearing your oxygen publically.
-Encourage them to ask questions about Home Oxygen.
+If you live in a multi-family building, be sure that your neighbors are aware that you have oxygen in your home and ask that they refrain from smoking around you.
+Encourage them to ask questions about your Home Oxygen therapy.
 Encourage them to develop an exit plan for their home in case on an emergency.